Telokis/cg-selfarena/README.md

 - `Bun` to execute the project
 - Node.js
-- TypeScript
-- Java (for running referee JARs)
+- Java or Docker (for running referee JARs)

 ## Installation